Pure spinors, intrinsic torsion and curvature in even dimensions

 \begin{rem} The statements of Proposition \ref{prop-foliating_twistor_spinor} are conformally invariant.
 In fact, it is straightforward to check that conditions \eqref{eq-pure_pair} are invariant under the transformation \eqref{eq-twistor-conf_transf}.

-Further, the conditions that $\xi^{A'}$ be pure and $\zeta^A$ satisfy \eqref{eq-pure_pair} is equivalent to the corresponding tractor-spinor $(\xi^{A'},\zeta^A)$ being a pure section of the local twistor bundle, i.e. it is a pure spinor for $\Spin(2m+2,\C)$ as stated in \cite{Hughston1988} -- for a proof, see \cite{Taghavi-Chabert2015}. \end{rem}
+Further, the conditions that $\xi^{A'}$ be pure and $\zeta^A$ satisfy \eqref{eq-pure_pair} is equivalent to the corresponding tractor spinor $(\xi^{A'},\zeta^A)$ being a pure section of the local twistor bundle, i.e.\ it is a pure spinor for $\Spin(2m+2,\C)$ as stated in \cite{Hughston1988} -- for a proof, see \cite{Taghavi-Chabert2015}. \end{rem}

 \begin{rem} Clearly, if $\zeta=0$ in Proposition \ref{prop-foliating_twistor_spinor}, then $\xi$ is parallel and $\mcN_\xi$ is thus integrable.
 One can show \cite{Hammerl2016} that if $\xi$ is a geodetic pure conformal Killing spinor then there exists a conformal rescaling such that $\xi$ is parallel. \end{rem}